-The Russian invasion of Ukraine has led to significantly increased market volatility in during 2022.
-Management has closely monitored the impact of the increased market volatility and inflation in 2022.
+The Russian invasion of Ukraine has led to significantly increased market volatility during 2022.
+Despite the war between Israël and Hamaz, in 2023 the portfolio recovered partially from the 2022 unrealised losses.
+Management has continued to closely monitor the impact of the increased market volatility and inflation in 2023.